-Justice is a core principle in Judaism.
+Justice is a core principle in Judaism, which is committed to Tikun Olam.
 It is also a core principle of the Zionist movement, which aspires to create "a paragon society" (Hevrat Mofet).
 It is also a core principle in the liberal and progressive ideology: in order for one to live free, they must be treated as equal and have a fair starting point.

 The Israeli-Democratic Alliance is committed to justice in all its forms: racial, environmental, social, gender, and other.
 We reckon that whilst Israel has plenty of accomplishments and achievements, including in various fronts of the fight for justice, it also has a long road ahead.
 We are, with the assisstance of like-minded Americans, pursuing that road.

 It should be simple: everyone has the right to love whomever they want, how they want and how much they want.
 The Tel-Aviv Gay Parade is a world-class annual event, the LGBTQ+ community is more represented than ever in the government, Knesset, the private sector and pop culture, and 93% percent of liberal Israelis support full rights for the LGBTQ+ community.